Frequently Asked Questions

 Q Can I eat what I want after a transplant?

-A Generally speaking you can, unless you have some other underlying medical condition.
+A Generally speaking you can but you will be advised by the Hospital Dietician on those foods to be avoided as well as those which form a healthy diet.
 The only thing you have to be made aware of is Grapefruit or Grapefruit juice.
 This is not allowed to be taken as it can reduce the effectiveness of your immunosuppressive drugs.

 Q Can I find out where my liver came from and about my donor?